 A business's accounting records show its financial health-whether the business's health is stable, improving, or declining.
 To provide a meaningful reading on its health status, a business must make sure that everyone involved with the records follows the same methods or procedures.
-In effect, a business sets up an accounting system, a consistently applied process for handling its financial information.
-This enables records' users to understand and accurately interpret the numbers.
+In effect, a business sets up an accounting system-a consistently applied process for handling its financial information.
+An effective system enables the records' users to understand and accurately interpret the numbers.

 Would you expect doctors to diagnose a patient's health problems using outdated, inaccurate information?
-I hope not.
+Hopefully not!
 Businesses, too, cannot determine their financial situation if the accounting systems are based on old, inaccurate information.
 To be useful and meaningful, accounting systems' information must be accurate and up to date.